FrugalX/lite-design-editor/README.md

 # Lite Design Editor

 Lite Design Editor is a lightweight, web-based graphics design editor built with JavaScript and fabric.js.
-It currently supports text, images and rectangles (as shapes), with plans to add more shapes in the future.
+It currently supports text, images and shapes (rectangles & circles), with plans to add more shapes in the future.
 The editor allows import of fabric.js JSON files and offers a minimalist user interface focused on functional support over elegant aesthetics.

 *Please Note: This project is experimental and should be used with caution.
 It is advised to consider Lite Design Editor as sample code for exploratory purposes.
 If you intend to develop a professional graphics design editor based on this repository, please use it as a reference and adapt it to your specific needs with thorough testing and validation.*